 Are you a student who is passionate about a research topic or project?
 Do you have an interest in using digital technology and tools as part of the research process and to create your own digital projects?

-During the six weeks of the program, students will meet for classes and labs multiple times weekly as a group to discuss readings and develop their research questions, as well as attend workshops dedicated to learning digital tools including Gephi, TimelineJS, MALLET (topic modeling software), ArcGIS, etc. Past scholars have used this program to explore interests such as the racial perceptions of anime, the history of electronic synthesizers, New York City’s subways, bridges, highways, and expressways in the 20th century, labor rights considerations in eSports, disarmament in South Sudan, and more.
-Students will present their projects during the summer and in the Fall.
+During the six weeks of the program, students will meet for classes and labs multiple times weekly as a group to discuss readings and develop their research questions, as well as attend workshops dedicated to learning digital tools including Gephi, TimelineJS, R, ArcGIS, etc. Past scholars have used this program to explore interests such as the social geography of Lafayette College, racial perceptions of anime, the history of electronic synthesizers, New York City’s subways, bridges, highways, and expressways in the 20th century, Khmer classical dance in modern pop music, labor rights considerations in eSports, disarmament in South Sudan, and more.
+Students will present their final digital research projects at the end of the program to their fellow Summer Scholars and the Lafayette community at large during a recorded virtual event.

-Angela Perkins, Research and Instruction Librarian, will lead the program with support from colleagues in Skillman Library.
+Angela Perkins, Research and Instruction Librarian and director of the DHSS program, will lead the program with support from Lafayette Libraries colleagues and Lafayette College faculty.

 To apply: Prior to submitting an application, students must meet with Angela Perkins to discuss their research ideas and interests, as well as their experience (if any) with digital humanities, digital scholarship, filmmaking, digital art, computer science, web design, etc. Students who wish to apply will be given application instructions after their interview.